HazeDT/TianfuLi.github.io/contents/home.md

 * 2014.09 - 2018.06, Mechanical design, manufacturing and automation, Chongqing University.

 #### Research Interests
-Artificial Intelligence, Intelligent Maintenance, Fault diagosis&prognosis.
+Artificial Intelligence, Intelligent Maintenance, Fault diagosis & prognosis.

 #### Skills
 * **Intelligent Maintenance:** Proficient in using the PyTorch framework, with the ability to reproduce intelligent maintenance models in the industry.